 DM14 This policy sets out the Council's approach to Contamination, or land instability in the case of the Environmental Protection development on land or near land known to be cliff frontages, is likely to be location specific.
 While it contaminated, or which may be affected by is recognised that there may be potential for contamination.
-It also sets out the policy contamination to spread, this policy seeks to reduce approach to managing development in the vicinity and mitigate such impacts, and as such it is not of the cliff frontages, ensuring they take full considered that this policy has or will give rise to any account of the risk of ground instability. cross boundary issues.
-DM15 This policy deals with the role of sustainable Sustainable Transport transport in Southend.
-It seeks to prioritise and Management promote viable alternatives to private vehicle use, the use of smarter choices measures, and sets out Plan, which seeks to reduce the need to travel by car the parking standards for the Borough. and to broaden the number of travel options available.
+It also sets out the policy contamination to spread, this policy seeks to reduce approach to managing development in the vicinity and mitigate such impacts, and as such it is not , considered that this policy has or will give rise to any account of the risk of ground instability. cross boundary issues.
+DM15 This policy deals with the role of sustainable 1 , , Sustainable Transport transport in Southend.
+It seeks to prioritise and 1 ' ' ' ' ' ' ' ' ' ' ' ' ' ' ' ' ' ' ' Management promote viable alternatives to private vehicle use, ' ' the use of smarter choices measures, and sets out , , the parking standards for the Borough. and to broaden the number of travel options available.
 Where there is potential for a cross boundary approach to new public transport links the Council with work with neighbouring authorities through the TGSE Planning and Transport Board.